 Shane has experience in dealing with a wide range of paediatric and adult conditions.
 Experience gained working within dynamic A&E and trauma clinics allowed him to develop skills in the diagnostics and treatment of acute injuries.
 He has vast experience also in the management of chronic conditions.

 Through his hobbies and academics, he has developed an interest in strength and conditioning providing him with the skills to rehabilitate patients back to their sport or job.
-Shane also has experience in writing physiotherapy reports for patients who have been involved in road traffic accidents.
+Shane also has experience in writing physiotherapy reports for patients who have been involved in workplace and road traffic accidents.

 Fraser graduated with BSc (Hons) Physiotherapy.
 Since qualifying, he’s progressed through the NHS working in Glasgow and Lanarkshire before building a regular client base within the private sector.